Skip to main content

 • long-term hospital care

-• you’re living separately from each other because your marriage or civil union has ended or is ending.
+• a separate living arrangement — because your marriage or civil union has ended or is ending.

 What your partner gets if they’re in care or prison